JulioPDX/ansible_cumulus_clos/readme.md

 ## deploy_services

 This role was created as a place to store common services on a node.
-This could be setting MOTD logins, settings hostname, syslog, ntp, etc.
+This could be setting MOTD logins, setting hostname, syslog, ntp, etc.

 ### `roles/deploy_services/tasks/main.yaml`